miaosonic/EA-EEG/README.md

 With early stopping at 180 iterations, the accuracy on both datasets decreases slightly.

+See

-See "Miao, Yutao, et al. "EA–EEG: a novel model for efficient motor imagery EEG classification with whitening and multi-scale feature integration."
-Cognitive Neurodynamics 19.1 (2025): 94."
+    Miao, Yutao, et al. "EA–EEG: a novel model for efficient motor imagery EEG classification with whitening and multi-scale feature integration."
+Cognitive Neurodynamics 19.1 (2025): 94.

-If you are referencing my paper, please copy BIBtex
+If you are referencing my paper, please copy BIBtex below

-"@article{miao2025ea,
+    @article{miao2025ea,
-  title={EA--EEG: a novel model for efficient motor imagery EEG classification with whitening and multi-scale feature integration}, author={Miao, Yutao and Li, Kaijie and Zhao, Wenhao and Zhang, Yushi}, journal={Cognitive Neurodynamics}, volume={19}, number={1}, pages={94}, year={2025}, publisher={Springer}
+      title={EA--EEG: a novel model for efficient motor imagery EEG classification with whitening and multi-scale feature integration}, author={Miao, Yutao and Li, Kaijie and Zhao, Wenhao and Zhang, Yushi}, journal={Cognitive Neurodynamics},
-}"
+      volume={19},
+      number={1},
+      pages={94},
+      year={2025},
+      publisher={Springer}
+    }